 What Are The Different Types of DJs?

-Whilst there are a number of overlaps and sub-categories, there are basically 4 different types of DJ.
+Whilst there are a number of overlaps and sub-categories, there are only 4 different types of professional DJs.
 These include Club DJs, Mobile DJs, Turntablists (also known as Scratch DJs) and Radio DJs.
 The main sub-category would be ‘DJ Producers’, who would typically come under the umbrella of a Club DJ – one that produces their own music.

 Table of contents